bitnami/charts/bitnami/airflow/README.md

 The LocalKubernetesExecutor (introduced in Airflow 2.3) is a combination of both the Local and the Kubernetes executors.
 Tasks will be executed in the scheduler by default, but those tasks that require it can be executed in a Kubernetes pod using the 'kubernetes' queue.

+> The `LocalKubernetesExecutor` has been deprecated starting with Airflow 3.0.0.

 #### SequentialExecutor

 This executor will only run one task instance at a time in the Scheduler pods.
 For production use case, please use other executors.
 To enable `SequentialExecutor` set the following parameters.